autograms/autograms/docs/tutorials/fractions.md

         transitions = ['answer_correct', 'answer_wrong', 'answer_prob_question'],
         instruction = 'give the user a hint', transition_question = 'The correct answer to the question is $answer.
 Which of the following is true?', transition_choices = ['The correct answer to the question is $answer.
-The user gave a correct anwer', 'The user gave an incorrect answer', "The user asked a question and didn't give an answer"], user_instruction_transitions = ['give the correct answer', 'give another wrong answer', 'ask a question'], )
+The user gave a correct answer',\
+        'The user gave an incorrect answer', "The user asked a question and didn't give an answer"], user_instruction_transitions = ['give the correct answer', 'give another wrong answer', 'ask a question'], )
 ```